 Electricity, light and heat are the most common practical use of the sun.

 Germany, Spain and Portugal are investing in great solar energy industries.
-There are solar power plants.
-Huge installations of solar panels that generate electricity.
+There are photovoltaic power plants.
+Huge installations of PV panels that generate electricity.
 Portugal has solar thermal plants.
 The word thermal indicates that they use the heat of the sun to eventually make electricity.
 The power plants consist of hollow mirrors that combine the sunlight to heat up liquid and develop steam.
 Turbines will be driven by the steam force.
-There are also solar thermal plants in Spain.
+There are also thermal plants in Spain.
 Another name for it is Concentrated Solar Power plants.